alshedivat/al-folio/_projects/descartes.md

 github: https://github.com/saikumarysk/Descartes
 ---

-In this project, I wrote a new cipher called "Descartes" named after the French mathematician and philosopher René Descartes.
+In this project, I wrote a new cipher called "Descartes," named after the French mathematician and philosopher René Descartes.
-The cipher is feistel cipher that uses 128-bit key and runs in 10 layers.
+The cipher is a Feistel cipher that uses a 128-bit key and runs in 7 rounds.
-The cipher also uses 4 different 16-by-4 strongly-linear compression s-boxes.
+The cipher also uses four different 16-by-4 strongly-linear compression s-boxes.
-These s-boxes do not obey SAC property.
+These s-boxes take 96-bit sub-key as input and do not obey the SAC property.
 The cipher also utilizes a 96-by-64 diffusion layer.

 <div class="row">